amazon-archives/harmonize-search-analyze/README.md

 # Building a Dynamic Search Dashboard for Loosely Coupled Data Sets on AWS

-This repository contains the artifacts of the [Harmonize, Search, and Analyze Loosely Coupled Data Sets on AWS](https://aws.amazon.com/blogs/big-data/harmonize-search-and-analyze-loosely-coupled-datasets-on-aws/) blog post.
-It is a set of CloudFormation templates and tools for deploying a data harmonization and search application which uses uses sample data from the [Public Safety Open Data Portal](https://publicsafetydataportal.org/all-data/).
+This repository contains the source artifacts of the [Harmonize, Search, and Analyze Loosely Coupled Data Sets on AWS](https://aws.amazon.com/blogs/big-data/harmonize-search-and-analyze-loosely-coupled-datasets-on-aws/) blog post.
+It is a set of CloudFormation templates and tools for deploying a data harmonization and search application which uses sample data from the [Public Safety Open Data Portal](https://publicsafetydataportal.org/all-data/).

-You can launch this CloudFormation stack in the US East (N. Virginia) Region in your account:
+You can launch this application using this CloudFormation stack in the US East (N. Virginia) Region in your account:
 [![cloudformation-launch-stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=datasearch-blog&templateURL=https://s3.amazonaws.com/aws-bigdata-blog/artifacts/harmonize-search-analyze/infrastructure/master.yaml)

 ## Overview